The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 Cons

-• Heat doesn’t reach the fingers and is only warm (I suggest wearing thin gloves to keep the heat)
+• The heat doesn’t reach the fingers and is only warm (I suggest wearing thin gloves to keep the heat)

 • Powerful acupressure massage, may not fit people with advanced hand conditions